Novaly-Studios/TypeGuard/README.md

 local TypeGuard = require(ReplicatedFirst:WaitForChild("TypeGuard"))

 -- PARAMS
-    -- 1: Check if all params are either integers between 10 and 20, or strings with at least 5 characters local Checker = TypeGuard.VariadicParams(
+    -- 1: Check if all params are either integers between or equal to 10 and 20, or strings with at least 5 characters local Checker = TypeGuard.VariadicParams(
-        TypeGuard.Number():Integer():Min(10):Max(20)
+        TypeGuard.Number():Integer():RangeInclusive(10, 20)
             :Or(TypeGuard.String():MinLength(5))
     )